 After spending eight days in Tokyo and Kyoto, we were off to Osaka, our last stop in Japan.
 The vibe of Osaka is much different from Tokyo.
 It felt like things were a little less clean and organized and people moved at a faster pace.
 However, Osaka has its own charm especially when it comes to the older part of the city, Minami, and the city’s commitment to street food.
 Some people overlook Osaka when visiting Japan, but it’s an easy add-on to the end of your trip.
-Here’s how to spend one day in Osaka, Japan.
+You may ask yourself if is one day in Osaka enough?
+I don’t think one day anywhere is really enough, but if you are strapped for time, here’s how to spend one day in Osaka, Japan.

 We took the subway from Umeda Station towards Osaka Castle.
 The subways were noticeably more crowded than in Tokyo, but we managed to find our way.
 We stopped at a French bakery called Gout for a quick lunch.
 Don’t let the spelling throw you off, it’s pronounced “goo”!

-After visiting the castle, we headed to Minami, Osaka’s second downtown for a free walking tour.
+With just one day in Osaka, we had to prioritize, and a free walking tour is a great way to do that.
+We headed to Minami, Osaka’s second downtown for the free walking tour.
 Minami contains two neighborhoods, Shinsaibashi and Namba.
 This is where you want to go for shopping, food, entertainment, and a night out.
 The tour started at Dotonbori, Osaka’s main tourist destination.
 It’s famous for its canal and the Glico sign.
 There are plenty of food stalls in this area so look out for one of Osaka’s main treats, takoyaki (octopus balls).

 Other highlights included Kuromon Market and the neighborhood of Shinsekai.
 Shinsekai is a strange place that is modeled after both New York and Paris.
 It also was home to an amusement park, Luna Park, that’s been shut down since 1923.

-While Osaka doesn’t have a ton of traditional sights, the tour was really great for learning about cultural aspects of the city.
+While sightseeing in Osaka isn’t comparable to cities like Tokyo and Kyoto, the tour was really great for learning about the cultural aspects of the city.
 I especially enjoyed hearing about some of the differences between Tokyo and Osaka.
 For example, people in Tokyo stand on the left side of the escalator while people in Osaka stand on the right.
 Talk about confusing!

 A Three Michelin Star Meal at Hajime